abuicke/tarot/the celtic cross.md

 #### When placing this card down say *This covers me*

+The current state of the situation the querent is asking about.

 You don't necessarily feel the situation; it's the circumstances that everything else is arising from or happening around and shouldn't implicitly be considered as some future incident that is going to take place.
 It may be a pre-existing situation that's now having a significant influence, or bears importance to the question being asked.